Alexander Rossi: 2016: Indianapolis 500 win

-While Rossi grew up watching the IndyCar Series as his favorite form of racing, he had previously claimed to having little interest in racing in it himself, particularly because of hesitance to race on ovals.
+While Rossi grew up watching the IndyCar Series as his favorite form of racing, Rossi had previously claimed to having little interest in racing in it himself, particularly because of a hesitance to race on ovals.

 Nevertheless, after Manor announced Pascal Wehrlein and Rio Haryanto as the team's 2016 drivers, Rossi made the switch to the IndyCar Series with Andretti Autosport for the 2016 season.
 Prior to signing with Andretti, Rossi had previously visited with Dale Coyne Racing in 2014 and admitted he was "very, very close" to signing with them for the 2015 IndyCar season.

 Because the deal was finalized so late, Rossi missed the majority of preseason testing, only getting to complete one session at Sebring International Raceway.
 Rossi made his IndyCar debut at the season-opening Grand Prix of St. Petersburg, qualifying in the rear of the field in 19th and finishing as the highest-placed rookie in 12th.
 Rossi then made his oval debut at the next race in Phoenix, running as high as seventh before brushing the wall in the final laps of the race.

 The highlight of Rossi's first season with the team was winning the Indianapolis 500 after starting from the eleventh position on the grid.
 Rossi was the top rookie in qualifying for the race and led the final few laps as the cars ahead of him on track ran low on fuel and pitted.
 Rossi managed his fuel over the final stint to win, then ran dry after the finish and had to be towed to victory lane.
-Rossi would later earn a second top-five finish at the season finale at Sonoma Raceway.
+He would later earn a second top-five finish at the season finale at Sonoma Raceway.
 Rossi was named the series' 2016 Rookie of the Year on September 19.